martin-beran/fpga/README.md

 The top level entity has the same name as the project by default.
 It can be changed in _Project Navigator / Settings_.

+In order to correctly detect FSM state transitions and show them in State Machine Viewer, the transitions must be written directly in the process implementing the transition table and not in a called procedure or function.

 ### New project checklist

 1. Set _Use all available processors_ in _Settings / Compilation Process